edwardean/bahamut/README.md

 #### What's left for 1.0

 - Hope someone makes a really pretty icon for it :)
+- When opening (new?) window, refresh progress-tracker-view
+- Add "Jump to currently playing song" which will select the right playlist and right song, and scroll to both in their respective tables (Cmd-L)
 - Window title should show selected playlist
 - Steal Sparkle and the auto-build stuff from Zephyros
 - Keyboard shortcuts for *everything*